You may have drooled over the LX200 series once upon a time, and now that you have discovered credit cards, owning one might just be a reality.

 The manufacturer warranty provides 1-year protection on defects in materials and workmanship.
 The warranty starts from the date of purchase and is not transferable.
 You should be aware that if you do not remove your batteries from the fork arms (4x in each arm) while the scope is not in use and damage occurs, it voids the warranty.
 Be sure to remove the 8x batteries when observation is complete.
 You may want to consider buying a 12V power supply.

-The Meade 8 LX200 is an incredible telescope for the money.
+In my opinion the Meade 8 LX200 is an incredible telescope for the money.

 If you have deep pockets or are willing to invest in what should be a serious hobby, this telescope may just be for you.